QubitProducts/kube-ci/README.md

 - Allows initial bootstrap of the workflows via templates and a `/kube-ci` command from issues and PRs.
 - Allows filtering responses to limit them to specific orgs and install IDs

+## CI Configuration

+By default kube-ci will look for configuration in the configured CI Context directory (default: .kube-ci) of the repository being built.
+Winthin that directory kube-ci will check for the following files in order:

+- `ci.star`: If present this file is treated as a Starlark configuration file and executed.
+Please see [STARLARK.md](STARLARK.md) for further details

+- `ci.yaml`: If present this is read as a direct YAML workflow definition

+(The context directory, and the file names, can be controlled from the configuration file.

 ## Build Policy